 - Are There Potential Health Problems with the Merle Coloring in My Goldendoodle?

 - Can the Merle Coat Change in My Goldendoodle?

 - Choosing the Merle Coating

 It is possible but rare for a Goldendoodle to be merle.
 The merle gene is not typically present in Golden Retrievers, so your Goldendoodle will need to inherit the merle gene from their Poodle parent.
 If you mix a merle Poodle with a Golden Retriever, about half of the litter will be merle.

 Let’s take a closer look at some of the genetic makeup that needs to come together to make a Goldendoodle with the merle coloring and see why this is such a great type of dog to have as part of the family.

 It is possible for your Goldendoodle to be Merle.

-While this coloring is more common with an Aussiedoodle since the Poodle mixing with the Border Collie or the Australian Shepherd, it is possible that a Poodle with this kind of coloring could have puppies with a Golden Retriever to get this kind of coloring as well.
+While this coloring is more common with an Aussiedoodle (Poodle mixed with an Australian Shepherd) or a Bordoodle (Poodle mixed with a Border Collie, it is possible that a Poodle with this kind of coloring could have puppies with a Golden Retriever to get this kind of coloring as well.